yihong-chen/neural-collaborative-filtering/README.md

 > `train.py`: entry point for train a NCF model

 ## Performance
 The hyper params are not tuned.
 Better performance can be achieved with careful tuning, especially for the MLP model.
+Pretraining the user embedding & item embedding might be helpful to improve the performance of the MLP model.

+## TODO
+- [ ] check the pretraining improved version of MLP